lzwjava/blog-source/original/2025-01-31-productivity-tips-en.md

 * No productivity method works automatically - you need to experiment and adapt techniques to find what works best for your specific needs.

+* Use urges to do things.
+Don't force yourself.
+Always do what you want at the moment.
+This is fulfilling.

+* Use code or other tools to automate tasks, allowing you to focus on the most interesting aspects.